-Four short papers that offer critical reflection on the volunteer experience OR a response to the assigned readings OR an outline of work developed for use in the School Support sessions with an evaluation of its success, each worth 15%.
-Each paper should be 500-750 words in length and will be submitted to the instructor electronically via email (sbennett@ucalgary.ca).
+Four short papers that offer critical reflection on the volunteer experience OR a response to the assigned readings OR an outline of work developed for use in the volunteer sessions with an evaluation of its success, each worth 15%.
+Each paper should be 500-750 words in length and will be submitted to the instructor electronically via email (sbennett@ucalgary.ca) and will be posted (without the instructor's comments/grade to D2L).
 Two papers must be submitted by November 1st, and all must be submitted by December 1st.